FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/03MessageStructure.md

 value does not include the group dimensions itself.

 Note that padding will only result in deterministic alignment if the repeating group contains no variable-length fields.
+Therefore, the alignment attribute is a more direct solution to that need.

 ### Entry counter